I Love You. Thoughts on Valentine's Day.

 She wakes up earlier than I do, around 5:00 a.m.
 The night before she makes coffee for herself and puts it in the refrigerator.
 She likes flavored coffee, and I like regular.
 She makes me a fresh, hot cup of coffee every morning.
 I appreciate this as I’m not a morning person.

 She leaves for work, wishes me a good day, and says “I love you.”
 Later, I get a text – “How’s your day going Babe?”
 I take a break around 3:00 p.m. and give her a call.
 When we are not together, I miss her.
 We talk about our plans for the evening and the weekend.

 At least once a week, we read out loud to each other before bed.
 We enjoy relationship improvement books that we can discuss together.
 I remember talking about 'what unites us.'
 At the top of our list was "love for family."
-Our communication skills have grown very strong because we have worked hard on understanding and accepting each other.
+Our communication skills have grown strong because we have worked hard on understanding each other.
 We talk openly about our feelings.
 She is my best friend.

 Love is the consistency of a hot cup of coffee in the morning, the daily “I love you’s”, and the quick phone call to ask what you want for dinner.
 It is also the excitement of upcoming adventures and sharing our passions and dreams.
 It is growing and learning about each other - open communication is the glue that holds us together.
 Love is putting in the effort to be better as a couple.
 It’s about shared values, like our love for family.
 It is about having independent passions, rejoicing in each other’s accomplishments, and supporting each other’s challenges.

 Love is knowing that my day begins and end with my best friend by my side.
 Happy Valentine's Day.